 |Ending Point||Gulf of Mexico|

 The Brazos River is 1,280 miles long.
 It begins in New Mexico and flows through the center of Texas before it empties into the Gulf of Mexico.
 The Brazos River divides the state of Texas into two halves.
 It is sometimes used to mark the border between East Texas and West Texas.
 The Brazos River is an important source of water for agriculture in Texas.
 There are three dams are built in the Brazos River, creating three lakes: Lake Whitney, Lake Granbury, and Possum Kingdom Lake.

 The Brazos River is also a popular tourist destination.
 Visitors here enjoy sandbar camping, picnicking, fishing, canoeing, and boating.
-Three major Texas universities—Texas Tech University, Baylor University, and Texas A&M University—are all located close to the Brazos River basin.
+Three major Texas universities are located in the Brazos River Basin: Texas Tech University, Baylor University, and Texas A&M University.

 2. Red River of the South